tomarthur/pocketpark/docs-page1.md

 # Getting Started

 These steps will help you make an installation part of the Theme Park of Everyday.

+Below:

+- You'll choose one input from a user's device
+- You'll program your Interactive
+- You'll register your Interactive
+- You'll configure your Interactive so it appears in PocketPark

 ### Step 1: Choose an Input
 How do you want the user to control your installation?
 Your selection can be playful or logical.
 On the most basic level, your installation will respond to a range of values delivered in a scratch characteristic to the Arduino.